VictorAp12/video-utils/readme-en.md

 ## Requirements
 - Python 3.8 or above
 - ffmpeg v3.1 or above.
-Link: http://ffmpeg.org/ installed in your $PATH
+Link: http://ffmpeg.org/ installed in your $PATH (If it's not in the system variables it won't work, see a tutorial on how to put ffmpeg in your system's Path)

 ## Installation

+  ### As a Windows executable

+  Simply download the .exe file through this link and start using the application (For Windows 64 bits, Windows 11 is recommended): [Download Video Utils](https://github.com/VictorAp12/video-utils/raw/main/Video%20Utils%20installer%2064%20bits.exe)

+  ### As a Python Project

   - Download the project as a zip or using git clone https://github.com/VictorAp12/video-utils.git